djmsampson/layout2/code/layout/readme.txt

 GLT1 provided a mechanism to enable and disable container contents using the property 'Enable'.
 This feature has been removed from GLT2.
-Users should enable and disable controls directly.
+Users should enable and disable controls directly rather than via containers.

+See related discussion at: http://goo.gl/j0KmTR

 4.6  Other property name changes